X

 Rock the park: Regular trips to climbing structures and other play areas at the park strengthen muscles and make memories.
 The benefits of climbing, swinging, and sliding are more than physical.
 These structures also are good for the brain, experts say, as children explore, follow their curiosity, and socialize with peers.

-What’s old is new again: Hopscotch, jump rope, four square and playing jacks or pick-up sticks are all still fun.
+Go back to basics: Hopscotch, jump rope, four square and playing jacks or pick-up sticks are all still fun.
 Card and board games are perfect for rainy days and overnight visits.

-Monitor your home: Make sure there are smoke and carbon dioxide monitors near spare bedrooms where grandchildren might stay.
-Some of these devices only last a half-dozen years, so be sure yours aren’t expired and test them once a month to check that they’re working.
+• Monitor your home: Make sure there are smoke and carbon dioxide monitors near spare bedrooms where grandchildren might stay.
+Some of these devices only last a half-dozen years, so be sure yours aren’t expired and test them once a month to ensure they’re working.
 It is also a good idea to have fire extinguishers, especially in the kitchen.
 They, too, need routine checks to help ensure they’re still functioning.

 The Hartford’s Junior Fire Marshal program is fun way to teach your grandkids about fire safety.

-Listen to them: Having someone listen—really listen—is a gift at every age.
+Listen to them: This stage can be a challenge for parents, but grandparents can offer comfort and understanding in what is often a time of adjustment and expanding independence.
+Having someone listen—really listen—is a gift at every age.
 But at this age it is especially gratifying.
 Besides making your teen grands happy, listening will give you special access.
 If they are doing something that you feel is unsafe, then you can be a voice of reason without shaming.
 If you can, make these conversations face to face.
 A big hug can say a lot more than words.

 Go on vacation: A trip with grandparents can make memories for both of you.
 Amusement parks, state parks and big cities are always fun, but you might also consider being more adventurous—whitewater rafting down the Grand Canyon can instill a love of nature that never fades and memories that’ll last a lifetime.